Consolidated PBY Catalina: Post-World War II employment

-In July 2023, a company called Catalina Aircraft, current holder of the type certificates for the Catalina, announced an intent to build the Catalina II, a new aircraft on the basic design principles of the original Catalina, but using turboprop engines and other modern aviation tools.
-Deliveries are said to commence by 2029.

 Catalina affair

 Swedish Catalina after being shot down by Soviet MiG-15 fighters in June 1952: The air crew was saved by a nearby ship.

 The Catalina Affair is the name given to a Cold War incident in which a Swedish Air Force search-and-rescue/maritime patrol Catalina (Swedish designation "TP 47") was shot down by Soviet MiG 15 fighters over the Baltic Sea in June 1952 while investigating the disappearance of a Swedish Douglas DC-3 (later found to have been shot down by Soviet MiG-15s while on a signals intelligence mission; it was found in 2003 and raised 2004–2005).

 Variants

 An estimated 4,051 Catalinas, Cansos, and GSTs of all versions were produced between June 1937 and May 1945 for the U.S. Navy, the United States Army Air Forces, the United States Coast Guard, Allied nations, and civilian customers.